Light expanding from source / Source

 About This Image

 I’d been working with an image that had flare, faint lines of light streaming from the sun, and I wondered if I could reproduce them in the studio with the lines enhanced.
 “Flare” in a camera amounts to the scattering of light within the lens system, modified by the shape of the aperture, the blades that admit more or less light onto the film or digital chip.
 The brighter the light; the brighter the flare.

 I set up a 4×5 camera on a tripod in the studio and pointed it toward a round and clear 250 watt quartz bulb about ten feet away.
 To insure sharp, high contrast and radiating lines, the source had to be as tiny and bright as possible without any kind of reflector or housing behind it.
 I positioned the camera and bulb so its filament was in the center in the frame.
 Then I turned out the lights to insure total darkness.

 The alignment turned out to be critical.
-Slight changes in the camera position made dramatic differences in the image, so I played with the alignment until the streaming lines of light were at a maximum—which turned out not to be dead-center.
+Slight changes in the camera position made dramatic differences in the image, so I adjusted the alignment until the streaming lines of light were at a maximum—which turned out not to be dead-center.
 Since the amount of flare was different at different aperture settings there was no way to evaluate the exposure, so I exposed several sheets of film at different f-stops.

 This image, photographed at f16, had the most prominent lines.
-The negative was quite dense, so to bring out more of the gray areas in the halo’s I overexposed the paper.
+The negative was very dense, so to bring out more of the gray areas in the halo’s I overexposed the paper.
 Even more exposure would have revealed the coiled filament in the bulb, so I left it white in order to generalize rather than particularize the source to give the image a numinous quality.